 Absolutely.
 Our platform works very well for both quantitative and qualitative exercises.
 In a qualitative exercise, students can respond with a short paragraph, which appears on the professor’s dashboard in real-time.
 We also support innovative charts such as word-clouds which enable you to visualize text-based responses.

 (7) Can I use the iDecisionGames platform to conduct my research study?

 Absolutely.
-Get in touch with us at firstname.lastname@example.org, we’d love to discuss how we can be of help.
-Our standard pricing is $500/researcher per year and a premium subscription of $1000/researcher/year (case licensing fees might be additional unless you have the approval to use your case without fees for research).
+Get in touch with us at email@example.com, we’d love to discuss how we can be of help.
+The research platform is free to use (if you don’t need help from our support team).
+If you need help from our support team, our pricing is $500/researcher per year and a premium subscription of $1000/researcher/year (case licensing fees might be additional unless you have the approval to use your case without fees for research).
 Video Recording fees are also additional.